 - Stay in Touch With Your Attorney.
 If you ever have any questions about your Divorce Decree, you should get in touch with your attorney.
 Generally, your attorney will be able to provide you with insights on how to navigate your Decree.
 He or she has very likely seen what to do and what not to do after a divorce.

-A divorce can be a very difficult process but these steps can help in making your post-divorce relationship with your ex-spouse much more enjoyable.
+A divorce can be a very difficult process but these steps can help in making your post-divorce relationship with your ex-spouse easier.